Down by the Tracks in Coronation Alberta

 By 1992 the track through Coronation belonged to a short line firm, Central Western Railway, out of Stettler, but operations didn’t last long.
 The grain industry was in flux and getting away from the grain elevator in every little town model and consolidating at larger, more centralized locations along busier railway lines.
 All the grain gathering branches were doomed and there were a lot.

-Central Western stopped running to Coronation sometime around 1998.
+Central Western stopped running to Coronation sometime in the late 1990s.
 This was not their only line and they had others too, all out of Stettler, and quit every one of them around this same time.

 Tour trains of Alberta Prairie Railway Excursions, also of Stettler, used most of Central Western’s network and photo evidence shows they even ventured into Coronation at least once.
 We don’t believe it functioned as a regular destination, however, and this run many have been one of the last to visit the town.
 That image is dated 1999.